Flux cost functions and optimal metabolic states

-For flows without predefined flux directions, i.e.~flows in a single S-polytope, the flux cost function is concave.
-However, what is the shape of this cost function in the entire flux space, if any feasible flow patterns are allowed?
-By merging all feasible S-polytopes, we obtain a big (and typically non-convex) polytope of possible flux distributions with \emph{any}\ feasible flux signs.
-The flux cost function is concave within each of the S-polytopes.
-However, what happens at the boundaries, where S-polytopes touch, and where fluxes change their directions?
-Will the function remain concave, smooth, or at least continuous?
+We saw that the enzymatic flux cost function is concave on each F-cone, i.e.~for a given flux pattern.
+What shape will the cost function have on the entire flux space?
+If any feasible {\fluxpattern}s are allowed, we merge all feasible F-cones and obtain a non-convex polytope and an F-cost on this set.
+What happens at the boundaries, where F-cones touch, and where fluxes change their directions?
+Will the cost function remain concave, smooth, or at least continuous?